Rava Ladoo

 • Using a spatula, mix until everything is well combined.
 The rava should be nicely mixed with the ghee.
 The ghee is hot, so don't use your hands at this point.
 Now, let this cool down a bit until you can manage to handle the mixture in your hands.

-If you are unable to make ladoos, and it's breaking, add 1 tablespoon melted ghee and try again.
+• If you are unable to make ladoos, and it's breaking, add 1 tablespoon melted ghee and bind.
 Start with 1 tablespoon and add more as needed.
-You may also add milk if you can't bind the ladoos but that changes the texture of the ladoos.
-Store these at room temperature.
+You can also add 1-2 tablespoons of milk in place of ghee here but keep in mind that adding milk reduces the shelf life of the ladoos and also changes the texture a bit.

 Notes